api-platform/docs/admin/getting-started.md

 Be sure to make your API send proper [CORS HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to allow the admin's domain to access it.
 To do so, update the value of the `cors_allow_origin` parameter in `app/config/parameters.yml` (it will be `http://localhost:3000` by default).

-Clear the cache to apply this changes:
+Clear the cache to apply this change:

     $ docker-compose exec app bin/console cache:clear --env=prod